 Three decades of violent conflict in Somalia have eroded institutional structures and severely strained the economy of this traditionally pastoralist society.
-Severe drought, clan disputes, corruption and al-Shabaab attacks all impact people’s feelings of security and access to justice, jobs, healthcare, food and nutrition.
+Severe drought, clan disputes, corruption and al-Shabaab attacks all exacerbate the situation with regards to security and access to justice, jobs, healthcare, food and nutrition.

 Despite an ongoing drought, Somaliland remains peaceful and in November 2017 it elected a new president, Muse Bihi Abdi, in an election that was judged by domestic and international observers to be fair and representative– a major achievement given regional instability.
 Saferworld will continue engaging with civil society and government stakeholders for the completion of planned House of Representatives and local council elections in 2019 based on new laws promoting greater inclusion and representativeness through a fair regional allocation of parliamentary seats and new features such as a women’s quota.